vconcept/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

 ## Resources
 ### Read or watch:

-' How To Create a New User and Grant Permissions in MySQL How To Use MySQL GRANT Statement To Grant Privileges To a User MySQL constraints
+`How To Create a New User and Grant Permissions in MySQL How To Use MySQL GRANT Statement To Grant Privileges To a User MySQL constraints
 SQL technique: subqueries